 AIWFMP Fire Management Option review and change process

-Protecting Agency incident notification requirements are described in Section 3.4 of the AIWFMPAIWFMP.
+Protecting Agency incident notification requirements are described in Section 3.4 of the AIWFMP.
 Jurisdictional Agencies should promptly communicate concerns about fires with potential to affect their lands to the Protecting Agency.

 Cost Efficiency

-Both Jurisdictional and Protecting Agencies are responsible for considering cost efficiency when developing strategy and tactics.
+Both Jurisdictional and Protecting Agencies are responsible for considering cost efficiency when developing strategies and tactics.
 WFDSS decision cost estimates will be agreed upon by all participating agencies and jurisdictional cost thresholds will be identified in WFDSS decisions and/or Delegations of Authority.
 Protecting Agencies will inform jurisdictions when cost thresholds are being approached.

 Protecting Agencies will track incident costs and provide reports for other affected Parties upon request.
 AFS/DNR Interim and Final Incident Cross-billing reports will be made available to all Parties to this Agreement.
 The USFS and all Jurisdictional Parties to the Agreement will make annual incident cost data for Alaska incidents available to all Parties including: